 Why escape rooms work at this size:

-Murder mysteries at this size feel awkward.
+Murder mysteries at this size can feel awkward.
 A 4-person murder mystery typically has exactly 4 characters, meaning everyone's locked into a rigid role with minimal flexibility.
 The game also tends to conclude too quickly without enough accusation rounds or dramatic reveals.

 This is where your specific group dynamics determine the best choice.
 The format decision depends on what your guests actually enjoy.